 Source: U.S. Bureau of Labor Statistics

-Supermarket cashiers are employed by grocery stores of all shapes and sizes.
-Stationed at check-out registers, cashiers ring up the groceries and other goods a customer is purchasing.
+Employed by grocery stores and stationed at check-out registers, supermarket cashiers ring up the groceries and other goods a customer is purchasing.
 Cashiers are expected to work weekend or holiday hours based on the needs of their store.
 In addition, cashiers may have to work evenings and nights.
 Many employers offer flexible work scheduling for their supermarket cashiers.

 Supermarket cashiers are assigned a register they're in charge of for all or part of their shift.
 They must count the money they start with and then count their money at the end of the shift to ensure they have the amount they should.
 A supermarket cashier then starts to ring up the items customers want to buy.
 They use a special scanner to perform this function and then enter any additional discounts or coupons when prompted.

 A supermarket cashier helps customers through the payment options available and makes change if needed.
-Any customers purchasing alcohol or tobacco products have to get their ID's checked by the supermarket cashier.
+Customers purchasing alcohol or tobacco products have to get their ID's checked by the supermarket cashier.
 When baggers are unavailable, a supermarket cashier may have to assist a customer bag their groceries.

 In some cases, a supermarket cashier may need to handle exchanges and returns.
-If this is the case, a supermarket cashier evaluates the condition of the returned merchandise, determine the type of payment use, then goes through the needed procedures to refund the money, offer credit or assist with an exchange.
+If this is the case, a supermarket cashier evaluates the condition of the returned merchandise, determines the type of payment used, then goes through the needed procedures to refund the money, offer credit or assist with an exchange.

-According to the U.S. Bureau of Labor Statistics (BLS), a supermarket cashier typically possesses abilities like excellent manual dexterity and the ability to communicate in a friendly manner to customers (www.bls.gov).
+A supermarket cashier typically needs excellent manual dexterity and the ability to communicate in a friendly manner to customers.
 This position requires that a lot of repetitive work is done accurately in a timely fashion, so supermarket cashiers must possess a keen eye and good physical and mental stamina.

 Career Outlook and Salary Information

-The BLS predicts that job growth for cashiers in general will only be 3% between 2012 and 2022, which is slower than the national average of 11% for all jobs as a whole.
-The BLS also reported that the median annual salary for cashiers was $18,960 as of May 2013.
+The U.S. Bureau of Labor Statistics (BLS) predicts that the number of jobs for cashiers in general would decrease by 4% between 2018 and 2028.
+The BLS also reported that the mean annual salary for cashiers was $23,240 as of May 2018.